Log in to see 267 member only resources

 EcoCampus

 Sussex joined the EcoCampus scheme in September 2008, and has used the scheme as a vehicle for delivering a more structured approach to its environmental management.
-It was one of the first of the 2008 cohort to be awarded Bronze accreditation, and is shortly due to submit for Silver accreditation.
+It was one of the first of the 2008 cohort to be awarded Bronze accreditation, and now has the Silver accreditation.